Ringo (album)

 Ringo is the third studio album by English musician Ringo Starr, released on 2 November 1973 on Apple Records.
-The album is noted for the participation of all four former Beatles, and for its numerous guest stars, something which would become a signature for Starr on many of his subsequent albums and tours.
+The album is noted for the participation of all four former Beatles and for its numerous guest stars, something that would become a signature for Starr on many of his subsequent albums and tours.

 Ringo peaked at number seven on the UK Albums Chart, number two on the US Billboard 200, and topped the Canada RPM national albums chart.
 It has been certified platinum by the Recording Industry Association of America (RIAA).

 Background

-Starr released the standards tribute Sentimental Journey and the country and western Beaucoups of Blues in 1970.
-He issued the singles "It Don't Come Easy" and "Back Off Boogaloo" over 1971–72, both produced by and co-written with his former Beatles bandmate George Harrison.
+Starr released the standards tribute Sentimental Journey and the country-and-western Beaucoups of Blues in 1970.
+He issued the singles "It Don't Come Easy" and "Back Off Boogaloo" in 1971 and 1972; both were produced by and co-written with his former Beatles bandmate George Harrison.
 Both of these singles were big successes and would ordinarily have inspired albums to support them, but Starr declined to follow through, preferring to concentrate on acting during this period.
 In early 1973, Starr decided that the time was right to begin his first rock solo album.
-He had already used Richard Perry to arrange one of the tracks on Sentimental Journey, so he asked him to produce the sessions.
+He had already employed Richard Perry to arrange one of the tracks on Sentimental Journey, so he asked him to produce the sessions.

 Recording

 Recording started on 5 March 1973 upon Starr's arrival in Los Angeles at Sunset Sound Recorders.
 Sessions were produced by Richard Perry.
 Starr sent word to his musician friends to help him in his new venture and they all responded positively.
 Taking part in the sessions were Marc Bolan, four members of The Band (except Richard Manuel), Billy Preston, Klaus Voormann, Nicky Hopkins, Harry Nilsson, Jim Keltner and James Booker.
 Additionally, Lennon, McCartney and Harrison all appeared on and composed material for Ringo.

-"Photograph" had been written on 15 May 1971 while on a sailing holiday with his wife Maureen, Harrison and Harrison's wife Pattie Boyd, and Cilla Black.
+"Photograph" had been written on 15 May 1971 while on a sailing holiday with his wife Maureen, Harrison, Harrison's wife Pattie Boyd, and Cilla Black.
 Starr and Harrison wrote the song with input from the others.
 The song was first recorded in late 1972 with Harrison as producer, during the sessions for Harrison's Living in the Material World album.
 The song was remade five months later, produced by Perry for its appearance on Ringo.
 Harrison and Mal Evans were sharing a living space in Los Angeles when they wrote "You and Me (Babe)" after Evans asked Harrison to add music to a song which he was working on.

 Just like that; no planning.
 The three ex-Beatles recorded one of John's songs.
 Everyone in the room was just gleaming… it's such a universal gleam with The Beatles.